islam-aymann/pydantic-httpx/README.md

 A type-safe HTTP client library that combines the power of HTTPX with Pydantic validation.
 Build declarative API clients with automatic response validation, full IDE support, and clean Python syntax inspired by FastAPI.

-**Status**: 🚧 Alpha (v0.2.1) - Not yet published to PyPI.
+**Status**: 🚧 Alpha (v0.3.0) - Not yet published to PyPI.
 Use via GitHub installation.

-**Recent Updates** (v0.2.2):
+**Recent Updates** (v0.3.0):
-- ✅ Professional code quality refactoring (29% code duplication reduction)
+- ✅ Simplified unified API - all endpoints return `DataResponse[T]`
-- ✅ Shared module architecture following DRY principle
+- ✅ Full type safety with `Annotated` syntax (zero type checker errors)
-- ✅ 97% test coverage with strict mypy configuration
+- ✅ Consistent response handling across all endpoints
-- ✅ Automatic request validation from type hints (no manual parameter needed!)
+- ✅ Professional code quality with 96% test coverage
-- ✅ Enhanced type safety and self-documenting code
+- ✅ Automatic request validation from type hints

 ## What It Does

 `pydantic-httpx` lets you define HTTP API clients using Pydantic models and type hints, inspired by FastAPI's approach.
 Instead of manually constructing requests and parsing responses, you declare your API structure once and get:

-- **Two endpoint styles**: Simple `Endpoint[T]` returns data directly, `ResponseEndpoint[T]` provides full response metadata
+- **Unified API**: All endpoints return `DataResponse[T]` wrapper with validated data and HTTP metadata
 - Automatic validation of requests and responses with Pydantic
-- Full type safety and IDE autocomplete
+- Full type safety and IDE autocomplete with `Annotated` syntax
 - Clean, declarative API definitions
 - All HTTPX features (auth, cookies, timeouts, etc.)
 - Both sync and async support with the same resource definitions

 ## Features

-- ✅ **FastAPI-Style API**: Choose between `Endpoint[T]` (returns data) or `ResponseEndpoint[T]` (returns full response)
+- ✅ **Unified API**: All endpoints return `DataResponse[T]` with validated data and HTTP metadata
-- ✅ **Type-Safe**: Full type hints with assignment syntax for IDE autocomplete and mypy validation
+- ✅ **Type-Safe**: Full type hints with `Annotated` syntax for zero type checker errors
 - ✅ **Pydantic Integration**: Automatic request/response validation using Pydantic models
 - ✅ **Flexible Organization**: Define endpoints directly on clients or group them in resources
 - ✅ **Config-Driven**: Familiar `client_config` and `resource_config` (like Pydantic's `model_config`)